jie-nissel/beautyAI.github.io/README.md

 * Neutral
 * Olive

-What does it mean to you?
+What does it mean to you? - Feel the best of yourself.